zwang1600/compare-json-instruction/README.md

 You might get a lot of errors at first.
 Don't smash your laptop just yet!
 It could just be that you placed one cabinet slightly off in the y-direction by 2 inches, resulting in all the other cabinets being off by 2 inches as well.
 Please be patient when checking the error log.

-## Step 5: Complain to the software engineer that did this
+## Step 5: Complain to the software engineer who did this
 A lot of testing is needed to improve the usability of this script.
 If you encounter any difficulties, please let me know.
 All feedback is welcomed!
 I appreciate your help!

 My email: zuo@ronbow.com